vilhelmprytz/nafsdm/README.md

 `chmod 600 /home/slave-nafsdm/.ssh/master_key` (nafsdm will NOT work if the correct permissions are not used)

 You're done!
 You should now be able to start the slave (if everything is correctly configured).

 `service nafsdm-slave start`

 Replace start with stop or restart if you would like to do that later on (or status to check if it's running)

 If anything fails, you can check the log.

 `cat /home/slave-nafsdm/log.log`

+When running the slave the first time, you will probably have to accept the "fingerprint".
+To accept it, stop the daemon.

+`service nafsdm-slave stop`

+And run the slave in debug mode, which will let you accept the fingerprint.

+`python /home/slave-nafsdm/pythondaemon/__main__.py`

+When it asks you, just type "yes" and hit enter.
+When it's done, hit Control+C to stop the daemon and then boot the daemon back up again using service (as usual).
+It should look something like this:

+`The authenticity of host 'example.example (0.0.0.0)' can't be established.
+ECDSA key fingerprint is SHA256:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+Are you sure you want to continue connecting (yes/no)?`

+# Author
+Email: contact@mrkakisen.net

+nafsdm - Fast & easy DNS node manager for bind Copyright (C) 2017 Vilhelm Prytz

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.